-If you settled a personal injury lawsuit, inherited a structured settlement annuity, or are receiving payments from an insurance company, you have a valuable but inflexible income stream.
+If you settled a personal injury lawsuit, inherited a structured settlement payment stream, or are receiving payments from an insurance company, you have a valuable but inflexible income stream.
 But did you know that you also have options?
-In 49 of 50 the states you can transfer the right to receive a portion of or all of your structured settlement payments in exchange for an immediate lump sum.
+In 49 of 50 the states, you can transfer the right to receive a portion of or all of your structured settlement payments in exchange for an immediate lump sum.

 People sell their payments every day to fulfill any multitude of needs such as buying a home, investing in a business and paying for medical bills.

 But watch out- before you even consider this as a way to raise cash, be sure to try to raise your needed funds through a more conventional borrowing.
 Here’s why:

 Your payments are valuable and the income is hard to replace.
 You have a structured settlement in the first place as compensation for injuries, so make sure you can support yourself when the payments are sold because selling payments is a permanent decision.

 Once the payments are sold, they are gone.
 The truth is, consumer financing options like a personal loan, home equity loan or a business line of credit all carry a significantly lower interest rate and just cost less.

 Still Want To Sell Your Payments?

 If you have exhausted the other options or don’t have traditional borrowing options and need to raise cash by selling your payments, there are many companies out there who will compete for your business.
 Let’s look at them: